princyi/-AI-Interview-Platform/README.md

 3. Voice-Enabled Interviews: Add Speech-to-Text (STT) and Text-to-Speech (TTS) for a natural, hands-free interview experience.

-4. Analytics Dashboard: Build an automated scoring system and session history storage using Drizzle ORM & PostgreSQL.

 ### **1. Core Framework & Language**
 * **Next.js (React):**  Serves as the Frontend & Orchestration layer.
 It handles user authentication, the dashboard interface, and real-time webcam/voice interaction.